eProsima/Integration-Service-docs/docs/xml-config-file.rst

 Bridge sections allow us to define new endpoints and bridges to implement new protocols.
 Inside the bridge, a :ref:`bridge libraries` must be defined.
-It contains the methods to create the bridge (implementing :ref:`isbridge`), the publishers (implementing :ref:`ispublisher`) and the subscribers (implementing :ref:`issubscriber`).
+It contains the methods to create the bridge (implementing :ref:`isbridge`), the writers (implementing :ref:`iswriter`) and the readers (implementing :ref:`isreader`).
 If any of them uses the default implementation, its method can simply return :class:`nullptr`.

 A properties label with any number of property sections (which are pairs *name* and *value* as shown in the example) can be defined for the bridge.
-Properties that apply to participants, publishers and subscribers are defined directly inside their sections.
+Properties that apply to writers and readers are defined directly inside their sections.
 Each property set will be sent to its component as a vector of pairs of strings.

 If no properties are provided, then your :class:`create_` method will be called with :class:`nullptr` or an empty